tdowrick/ScouseTom/Introduction_General_EIT_Intro_Applications__.md

 The optimal measurement paradigm for EIT in human/rat brain has not been established.
 As such any EIT system for use in the head should be as versatile as possible, with features including: arbitrary control over current amplitude, frequency, injection time and protocol; variable number and type of electrodes (surface, depth, EEG) and custom data/signal processing, tailored to the particular application.

 ##Syste4m specs
-* EEG simultaneous
+* EEG simultaneous - EEG and software
-* Low Freq w/ fine control and optional trigger phase control/ retriggering
+* Low Freq w/ fine control and optional trigger phase control/ retriggering  - CS
-* Versatile sig pro - different experimental paradigms
+* Versatile sig pro - different experimental paradigms, change post hoc - EEG and software
-* Simple to reconfigure mode of operation - software reconfigurable. elec platinastion, safety study (arb long injections), easy to connect and trigger off different things VEPs etc. OPEN SOURCE CODE
+* Simple to reconfigure mode of operation - software reconfigurable. elec platinastion, safety study (arb long injections), easy to connect and trigger off different things VEPs etc. OPEN SOURCE CODE - ALL
 * Easily reproducable - off the shelf parts, and open source hardware mix.
 Make a new one in days rather than months of redisgn.
 Compare cost/time investment to other DIY systems (KHU etc).
-SwissTom or other purchasable systems dont do what we want
+SwissTom or other purchasable systems dont do what we want  - ALL - only 2 custom PCBs - schematics open source